How to

 out algae and water, you will remove some of the phosphates

-rates.
+and nitrates.
 If you use chlorine to destroy the algae,

 these minerals will merely be recycled.
 I am not sure how